wolfenazz/YzPzCode/README.md

 Because YzPzCode interacts with local projects, terminals, developer tools, and AI providers, security and transparency matter.

-Please review:
+Please review the project’s:

 * Security Policy
 * Privacy Policy

+[!IMPORTANT]
-When using external AI providers or third-party CLIs, their own authentication, privacy, usage, and billing policies may also apply.
+When using external AI providers or third-party CLIs, their own authentication, privacy, usage, and billing policies also apply.

 ⸻